-Throughout the years since its inception, Giving Tuesday has been covered by hundreds of media outlets, and gained the support of tech giants such as Google, Skype, Facebook, and Microsoft, as well as the support of several philanthropic and charitable foundations and organizations.
-This ensured that over the years millions of dollars have been consistently raised for those less fortunate over Giving Tuesday.
+Throughout the years Giving Tuesday has been covered by hundreds of media outlets.
+It has won the support of tech giants such as Google, Skype, Facebook, and Microsoft, as well as the support of several philanthropic and charitable foundations and organizations.

 Every year, announcements about the day are shared on social media with the hashtag #GivingTuesday to help spread the word about the movement even faster and wider through the internet, encouraging people to donate.